KatvTech.com

 our mission

-KatvTech covers the full ecosystem of Google ranking in 2026, with particular depth in three interconnected areas.
+KatvTech covers the full ecosystem of search visibility, from Google ranking to AI-generated answers, with particular depth in technical SEO, algorithm updates, and AI search optimization.

-Answer Engine Optimisation is the emerging discipline of structuring content to be cited by AI systems — Google’s AI Overviews, ChatGPT, Perplexity, and others.
-We test specific structural and technical factors that influence whether a page gets cited in AI-generated answers, publishing citation rates and the conditions that appear to trigger them.
+Answer Engine Optimization is the emerging discipline of structuring content to be cited by AI systems: Google’s AI Overviews, ChatGPT, Perplexity, and others.
+We test specific structural and technical factors that influence whether a page gets cited, and we cover the practical side too, platform by platform, from what earns a citation in ChatGPT to how Perplexity’s real-time retrieval actually works.

 Our work sits at the intersection of content quality, technical implementation, and AI-driven search where the three forces reshaping how content earns visibility in 2026 and beyond.